 Arriving from Swissyland in Delhi with Carole Deschuymere after midnight, 1:00am, our first “Incredible India” surprise was… waiting in a queue to get our passports checked – go with the flow!
 The waiting was dragged to one and half hour!!
 Pffff… great start indeed, never mind to this experience, we spent each other company to chat or for synchronised yawning.
+Kaziranga National Park was still far away from us!
 Finally through passport look & look, finger prints & prints, stamp here and there, grabbing fast our belongings, running out of airport.
 Stopped by a heatwave, which hit us right into our face – uffff, accompanied by quite a few people, which wanted to help us to carry our bags to a taxi.
 Well, my “donkey” rolls on wheels, Carole’s too.
-So no need for all these nice helpers!
-Arrived in hotel, fast shower and a very fast sleep until the alarm woke us up after 2.5 hours sleep.
-6:30am meeting our “party – go with the flow” at breakfast 😀
+So no need for all these nice friendly helpers!
+Arrived in our hotel, taking fast a shower and a very fast sleep until the alarm woke us up after 2.5 hours sleep.
+6:30am meeting our “party – go with the flow” at the breakfast table 😀

 Our table got filled up quickly.
 Jeske & Jan van der Greef were already there.
 Irina & Evgeny Garhskov were shortly after us.
 Breakfast was on, yeah, after the long wait at the the customs, very fast sleep our tummy got something to work with.
-After check out, our adventures journey could start to Bengal Tigers, Indian rhinos with a bunch of great people.
+After our check out from the hotel, our first adventures journey for Wildlife Photography to the Kaziranga National Park could start.
+Photographing Bengal Tigers, Indian rhinos and more, with a bunch of great people.

 Asian Elephant Calf with mom.
 FujiFilm X-T2; XF 100-400mm & 1.4xTC